 In this first chapter, we’ll get started with Ruby on Rails by installing all the necessary software and by setting up our development environment (Section 1.2).
 We’ll then create our first Rails application, called (appropriately enough)

 first_app.
 The Rails Tutorial emphasizes good software development practices, so immediately after creating our fresh new Rails project we’ll put it under version control with Git (Section 1.3).
 And, believe it or not, in this chapter we’ll even put our first app on the wider web by deploying it to production (Section 1.4).

 In Chapter 2, we’ll make a second project, whose purpose is to demonstrate the basic workings of a Rails application.
 To get up and running quickly, we’ll build this demo app (called

-demo_app) using scaffolding (Box 1.1) to generate code; since this code is both ugly and complex, Chapter 2 will focus on interacting with the demo app through its URIs (sometimes called URLs)1 using a web browser.
+demo_app) using scaffolding (Box 1.2) to generate code; since this code is both ugly and complex, Chapter 2 will focus on interacting with the demo app through its URIs (often called URLs)1 using a web browser.

 The rest of the tutorial focuses on developing a single large sample application (called

 sample_app), writing all the code from scratch.
 We’ll develop the sample app using test-driven development (TDD), getting started in Chapter 3 by creating static pages and then adding a little dynamic content.
 We’ll take a quick detour in Chapter 4 to learn a little about the Ruby language underlying Rails.
 Then, in Chapter 5 through Chapter 9, we’ll complete the foundation for the sample application by making a site layout, a user data model, and a full registration and authentication system.
 Finally, in Chapter 10 and Chapter 11 we’ll add microblogging and social features to make a working example site.